auth0/Lock.Android/README.md

 ### Passwordless & Social authentication

-The Passwordless feature requires your Application to have the *Resource Owner* Legacy Grant Type enabled.
+The Passwordless feature requires your Application to have a specific Grant Type enabled first.
+If your client has the [OIDC Conformant Mode](#oidc-conformant-mode) enabled, enable the *Passwordless OTP* Grant Type.
+If the OIDC Conformant mode is disabled, you would need to enable the *Resource Owner* Legacy Grant Type.
 Check [this article](https://auth0.com/docs/clients/client-grant-types) to learn how to enable it.
-Note that Passwordless authentication *cannot be used* with the [OIDC Conformant Mode](#oidc-conformant-mode) enabled.

 `PasswordlessLockActivity` authenticates users by sending them an Email or SMS (similar to how WhatsApp authenticates you).
 In order to be able to authenticate the user, your application must have the SMS/Email connection enabled and configured in your [dashboard](https://manage.auth0.com/#/connections/passwordless).